 Responsible Business Alliance (RBA)

-In January 2006, the Ricoh Group established the Ricoh Group Supplier Code of Conduct for our suppliers to help them understand and support the Ricoh Group’s basic CSR policy and promote efforts aimed at improving society and the global environment as well as the sustainable development of businesses.
+In January 2006, the Ricoh Group established the Ricoh Group Supplier Code of Conduct for our suppliers to help them understand and support the Ricoh Group’s basic ESG policy and promote efforts aimed at improving society and the global environment as well as the sustainable development of businesses.
 The code of conduct is distributed to all our suppliers, who are required to comply with it.
 In August 2020, the Ricoh Group revised the "Supplier Code of Conduct" complying with the RBA Code of Conduct, which is based on major international human rights standards, including the ILO Declaration on Fundamental Principles and Rights at Work and the Universal Declaration of Human Rights in line with the UN Guiding Principles on Business and Human Rights.
 In April 2023, we revised the code to the "Ricoh Group Supplier and Partner Code of Conduct" as a code of conduct to be applicable to business partners in addition to suppliers of the Ricoh Group.

-For suppliers and partners implementing the Supplier and Partner Code of Conduct, the working environment is safe, and the workers are treated with respect and dignity.
+For suppliers and business partners implementing the Supplier and Partner Code of Conduct, the working environment is safe, and the workers are treated with respect and dignity.
 We would also like our suppliers and partners to ethically work on this revised Code of Conduct for conducting business and, at the same time, to be environmentally responsible.
 We request our suppliers and partners to sign the agreement form for the Ricoh Group Supplier and Partner Code of Conduct and ensure that Ricoh and our suppliers work in tandem.

 Ricoh Group Supplier and Partner Code of Conduct